DataValues/Geo/README.md

 ## Release notes

+### 1.1.2 (alpha)

+* Precision detection in `GlobeCoordinateParser` now does have a lower bound of 0.00000001°

 ### 1.1.1 (2014-10-21)

-* Removed remaining uses of class aliases from messages and comments.
+* Removed remaining uses of class aliases from messages and comments
-* Fixed some types in documentation.
+* Fixed some types in documentation

 ### 1.1 (2014-10-09)